rtavenar/hdr/content/parts/02/early.md

 Relying on Equation \eqref{eq:dachraoui} to decide prediction time can be tricky.
-We show in the following that in some cases (related to specific configurations of training time confusion matrices), such an approach will lead to undesirable behaviors.
+We show in the following that in some cases (related to specific configurations of the training time confusion matrices), such an approach will lead to undesirable behaviors.

 Using Bayes rule, Equation \eqref{eq:dachraoui} can be re-written